copernicus-mogley/zkav.club/opportunities/README.md

 Want in?
 Start in [Get involved](#get-involved) below.

-(If you already DM’d us for something else, just say “add me to the network,” share your skill(s), and drop a link to your work.)
+(If you already DM’d us for something else, just say "add me to the network," share your skill(s), and drop a link to your work.)

 ### Workshops